 Dr. Cardarelli’s career includes numerous past leadership positions in clinical care, research, health administration, and academics in Texas and now in Kentucky.
 He is recognized as an active researcher in implementation science and clinic transformation research in chronic pain management, lung cancer screening, tobacco cessation, care transitions, and cardiovascular health.
 He has been funded by NIH and other federal and nonfederal organizations throughout his career.
 He continues to educate medical students during their Family Medicine clerkship and the UK Family Medicine residents in both the outpatient and inpatient settings.

-Faculty RankProfessor and Chair of Family & Community Medicine
+Faculty RankProfessor of Family & Community Medicine

 Texas College of Osteopathic Medicine, Ft.
 Worth